gittercoder/ticketbuddy/README.md

 open http://localhost:3000  in your browser to access the website.
 <br/>

-#### DATABASE
+#### Inserting Dummy Events

-To display events you can insert dummy events to the database using get request through postman or browser to the below url:<br>
+To display events you can insert dummy events to the database after starting the backend, using get request through postman or browser to the below url:<br>
 http://127.0.0.1:5000/cevent1